 If you wish to receive a text version of this newsletter or receive any past issues, please email me at: firstname.lastname@example.org or call

-To order one of my books, check out my website or call.
+To order one of my books or seminars, check out my website or call.
 I take checks, money orders, and can accept Visa or MasterCard through Paypal.